-We prefer to limit our listenership to those over the age of majority who have a sense of humour that is mildly evil at the very least.
-Those who are under the age of eighteen are advised that listening to SQFM can not only delay puberty, but will stunt your growth as well.
-You’d better don’t.
-Church goers may also want to give us a pass, we’d feel horrible if you got eternally damned because of something we played. 😉
+We prefer to limit our listenership to those over the age of majority who have a mildly evil sense of humour.
+Those who are under the age of eighteen are advised that listening to SQFM can not only delay puberty but will also stunt your growth.
+Folks with sensitive constitutions who are prone to pearl clutching may also want to give us a pass as we’ll do bad things to your blood pressure. 😉

 Who is behind Squirrel FM?